utkarsh882/Pearson-Feature-Selection/README.txt

 1) "Data Files" : This file consist of all the data we have for the project.
 Pearson's Coorelation is applied on this to select the best feature's of data.
 2) "LAbel Files" : This file is used for prediction of the class these labels belong to.

-you can find the sample dataset "Breast Cancer" in my repository.
+You can find the sample dataset "Breast Cancer" in my repository.